jeanetterosario88/jeanetterosario88.github.io/_posts/2020-03-29-why_i_decided_to_study_software_engineering.markdown

 Growing up, I was the farthest thing from a computer wizard.
 I was a full-fledged bunhead: a pre-professional ballerina.
 I would run from school every day to make my 4 o'clock ballet class.
 On my free-time, (and that was a rare occurence, considering how time-consuming my ballet classes were,) I would watch movies, visit museums, go to concerts.
 I loved and appreciated fine art, and all types of performing art.

-I was also, howvever, an enthusaistic academic student, who especially excelled in math and science.
+I was also, however, an enthusaistic academic student, who especially excelled in math and science.
 I loved using the logical part of my brain to break down problems.
 I loved finding creative ways to find solutions.
 I saw anything I didn't understand as not only a challenge, but an opportunity.
 So when my fellow bunheads started to get homeschooled to devote more time to ballet, I didn't.
 I enjoyed going to school, as much as I loved ballet.

 Many years laters, here I am, and I have to say the right and left sides of my brain, figuratively-speaking, are still pursuing their own, seperate passions.
 I devoted most of my time after college to become an actor and filmmaker.
 To this day, my favorite pastimes include going to plays, art galleries, museums.
 And though I don't dance ballet professionally, I love a good dancefloor session.